Ship More Content Without Diluting Your Authority

 Edits focus on clarity, depth, and voice, not dragging the piece back on strategy.

-- Ship and update coverage automatically
+- Publish to WordPress and update coverage automatically

 - The sprint leaves a visible mark on your topical map instead of a loose list of URLs.